TheArturthur/CoppermindScraper/Cosmere/Stormlight.md

 In the present, it appears that the [[Stormfather\|Stormfather]] -- and, by extension, [[Honor\|Honor]] -- is the primary force enabling Stormlight to cross over into other Realms.
 However, it has existed prior to the [[Shattering\|Shattering]].
 Back then, it had slightly different properties.

 ## Appearance and Properties
-Stormlight appears as luminescent white vapor.
+Stormlight appears as luminescent white vapor with a faint blue tint.
 When free, it behaves similarly to smoke, dissipating in puffs and leaving trails when its source moves. [[Gemstone\|Gemstones]] left outside during a [[Highstorm\|highstorm]] absorb it, becoming infused, which manifests as the gems glowing.
 The amount of Stormlight collected is not directly proportional to the strength of the highstorm.
 Absorbed Stormlight, if unused, will eventually begin leaking out through miniscule cracks in the gemstones.
 The speed at which it leaks varies depending on its current vessel.
 A person can only hold Stormlight for a few minutes at most, while a gemstone will hold it for several days -- the ones used as currency glow for about a week, while bigger gems last a while longer. [[Perfect gemstone\|Perfect gemstones]], like the [[King's Drop\|King's Drop]], can hold it for centuries, if not forever.
 When leaking from gems, Stormlight assumes their color.
 It can be transferred from one gemstone to another through various means, such as using tuning forks that resonate to Honor's pure tone.
 Stormlight is stored in gemstones similar to [[Voidlight\|Voidlight]], but these two types of light cannot be stored in the same gemstone.
 Stormlight leaks significantly faster than Voidlight.